AaronL1011/MERN-Final-Project/README.md

 # MERN Stack Final Project

-created by Evelyn Papalouskas and Aaron Lewis for a Coder Academy final project.
+created by Evelyn Paplauskas and Aaron Lewis for a Coder Academy final project.